mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Speed step on Decrement?
 """"""""""""""""""""""""

-Use this preference to force the `Speed button Change Amount`_ to be used when long pressing a lower speed on the slider.
+If this preference is enabled |ED| will force the `Speed button Change Amount`_ to be used when long pressing a lower speed on the slider.
 If not enabled, the speed will immediately jump to the touched speed.

 Stop on Phone call?
 """""""""""""""""""

-If the preference is enabled, |ed| will stop all loco(s) controlled by the device /phone when a phone call is answered or placed.
+If this preference is enabled |ED| will stop all loco(s) controlled by the device /phone when a phone call is answered or placed.

 Direction change while moving?
 """"""""""""""""""""""""""""""

-If the preference is enabled, |ed| will allow you to change the direction of the locos controlled by a throttle to instantly change direction.  i.e. Both directions buttons are allows available.
+If this preference is enabled |ED| will allow you to change the direction of the locos controlled by a throttle to instantly change direction.  i.e. Both directions buttons are allows available.

 Stop on direction change?
 """""""""""""""""""""""""

-If the preference is enabled, |ed| will stop the locos controlled by a throttle if you click the opposite direction while the loco(s) are moving.
+If this preference is enabled |ED| will stop the locos controlled by a throttle if you click the opposite direction while the loco(s) are moving.
 Effectively this means that the 'opposite' direction will (also) act like a stop button.

 'Limit Speed' & 'Pause' button Preferences
 """"""""""""""""""""""""""""""""""""""""""